stefan18-ux/TuringMachine/README.md

 ```

-Upload the machine turing code in instructions.txt
+Upload the machine turing code in instructions.txt\n
-It should lokk something like that:
+It should look something like that:

 ```bash
 current_state, symbol_read